It’s not every day that you see an elite fighting force spending a whole three days cleaning a kitchen. With dynamite. Until it explodes. Into space.

 Fulbright Livery: Pimpin’ Ain’t Easy

 This one’s not quite exceptional, but it was solid and very entertaining.
-Can’t go wrong with a parrot, I say.
+Can’t go wrong with the team matching wits with an angry parrot, I say.
 I just hope Barry got enough sandwiches, poor hungry dope.